praty1991/WashingMachineR1/README.md

   1. WashingMachineEntity (Washing Machine Entities)
   2. StartWM (Washing Machine input Entities)

+# There is one DAO class

+  1.WashingMachineDao (Stroring WMachine details)

-#There are 2 service classes :-
+#There are 3 service classes :-
   1. Washer :- Washing machine functions are written in this class
   2. WashingMachineImpl :- Washing Machines inbuild databse Api written inside this class
+  3. ResponseClass:- Response Class to hold the success response

 #Controller Class :-